 Mobile apps are a critical touch point for driving shopping and buying.
 Initiatives toward an effective app strategy can prove fruitful for retail and apparel brands.
 Targeting consumers on the devices they so frequently use is a given, but there is a caveat.
 It can be incredibly difficult for smaller brands to gain any real traction, and getting into the app store top 10 is very hard.
 The problem is that failing to reach one of these coveted spots dilutes the impact of a mobile app strategy.

 The apps with prime app store real estate (e.g. getting into the top 10) receive a disproportionate amount of time from users.
 In fact, consumers spend 40 – 70 percent of their time on these mobile apps, which means some pretty measly leftovers for all of the others.
 Major players like Nordstrom and Macy’s take the lion’s share, while lesser-known brands may simply be ignored.
 Therefore, the opportunity is limited for most retailers to get their apps downloaded and used.
-To gain any traction, a brand must take significant measures to ensure that their target demographic uses their app — easier said than done, but what a brand’s prerogative should be.
+To gain any traction towards including mobile in your digital strategy, a brand must take significant measures to ensure that their target demographic uses their app — easier said than done, but what a brand’s prerogative should be.

 Free Shipping is a Key Motivator